coringao/pokemmo-installer/README.md

 **License**
 -----------
-The source code is published under GPLv3 with OpenSSL exception, the full license can be found in the LICENSE file.
+The script main is published under GPLv3 with OpenSSL exception, the full license can be found in the LICENSE file.

 > This is free software: you can redistribute it and/or modify it under